-Generally speaking, larger homes are often cheaper per m² simply due to there being more space to divide the costs into.
-With a smaller home you have less square meterage to divide the costs of expensive rooms such as kitchens and bathrooms into.
-Comparatively, a large garage, which doesn’t require an expensive interior fit out, will bring down your m² rate.
+Generally speaking, larger homes are often cheaper per square metre simply due to having more space to divide the costs into.
+With a smaller home, you have less square meterage to divide the costs of expensive rooms such as kitchens and bathrooms into.
+Comparatively, a large garage, which doesn’t require an expensive interior fit-out, will bring down the square metre rate.

 Shape of the home

+A building with a simple rectangular shape will have a lower cost per square meter than a building with complex shapes, curves, or angles.
 The exterior wall is generally the most expensive wall due to insulation and cladding requirements.
-A home with more perimeter wall will likely require more joinery and a complex design will require more labour to build, all impacting the m² rate.
-The home shapes below all have the same floor area of 100m² yet the perimeter walls length is different on each.
-Home ‘C’ will likely have a higher m² rate.
+A more complex design will likely have additional aluminium joinery requirements and need more labour hours to build, all impacting the square metre rates.
+The home shapes below all have the same floor area of 100m² yet the total perimeter wall length is different on each.
+Home ‘C’ will likely have a higher square metre rate.

 Complexity of Design

-A more complex home design will have a higher m² rate.
-Gables, split roof lines, high windows and steeper roof pitches are more expensive to build compared to conventional trussed roofs with flat ceilings.
-Split level, double-storey, or homes that need specific structural engineering will also be more expensive.
+A more complex home design will have a higher square meter rate.
+Gables, split roof lines, high windows and steeper roof pitches are more expensive than conventional trussed roofs with flat ceilings.
+Split-level, double-storey, or homes that need specific structural engineering will also be more expensive.
 The examples below both share the same floor area yet the home on the right will be more expensive to build.
-The higher roofline, additional wall area and joinery as well as the high sarked, timber ceilings will all contribute to a higher per m² rate.
+The higher roofline, additional wall area and joinery as well as the high sarked, timber ceilings will all contribute to a higher square metre rate.